adepennart/neuron_plot/README.md

 ## Before starting

-A **neuPRINT and Catmaid account** are needed for this code.
+A **Catmaid account** are needed for this code.

 Before downloading this repository it should be stated that without a Catmaid account following the instructions below becomes obsolete.
-This account allows access to the neuron databases.
+This account allows access to the neuron database.

-For a **Catmaid account**, please contact me at adepennnart@gmail.com, stating you would like to open an account to access our Catmaid database.

 ## Installation
 ### Conda environment